Campaigning to Improve the Quality of Food in Women's Prisons

 October 2022End date

-Drawing on the findings from a ‘Doing Porridge’ project, the investigators will engage with prison staff, policy makers and governmental agencies to build platforms to exchange knowledge and develop practical tools to improve food in prisons.
+Drawing on the findings from their ESRC funded ‘Doing Porridge’ project, the investigators will engage with prison staff, policymakers, and governmental agencies to build platforms to exchange knowledge and develop practical tools to improve food in prisons.
 Impact will be achieved in several ways:

-- Providing a hub that containing up-to-date research and information on research into food in women’s prisons.
+- Providing a hub that contains up-to-date research and information on research into food in women’s prisons.

-- Use of multiple avenues to campaign for change including developing a charter with the prison service and voluntary organisations to improve the quality of food.
+- Campaigning for change, through a charter with the prison service and voluntary organisations to improve the quality of food.

 Team